abrewer4/AOC2024/README.md

 # AOC2024
-My attempt at Art of Code 2024
+My attempt at Advent of Code 2024